I Have to Sign What? Healthcare in Transition

 • The Center for Transition to Adult Health Care for Youth with Disabilities is a national health care transition resource center.
 The goal of the center is to empower youth and young adults with intellectual and developmental disabilities (ID/DD) ages 12-26 to direct their own transition from pediatric to adult care with no reduction in quality of care and no gaps in service.

-Beyond these resources, the most useful are the young adults, whether you are the parent/caregiver or a transitioning individual.
-It’s important to recognize that lived experience gives knowledge even in a new situation.
-There is the knowledge of medical need that may not be in a chart, emotional or behavioral challenges, developing self-determination that supports transition, and other important things only you know.
-Next in line are the current medical providers and specialists.
-They not only have helped numerous other teens transition to adult healthcare, but they are a part of developing the care plan, a critical resource for transitioning to an unfamiliar doctor or clinic when a young adult may have complex care needs.
+Another group to consult are your current medical providers and specialists.
+They have helped many other teens transition to adult healthcare, and they are a part of developing the care plan, a critical resource for transitioning to an unfamiliar doctor or clinic when a young adult may have complex care needs.
 Doctors’ office staff are also used to dealing with these issues and may have some good planning advice for families.
-Lastly, advice from families who have already helped a child transition to adult care can help to know what to do—and what not to do!
+Lastly, advice from families who have already helped a child transition to adult care can know what to do and what not to do!
 Parent-to-Parent can match parents up with families who have already gone through such transitions with those who seek their knowledge and experience.
+Informing Families has some good basic resources on its website for getting started.

 5 Tips for Success in Healthcare Transition